A Comprehensive and Fascinating Guide to Chinese Home Cuisine – China: The Cookbook

 We also enjoyed a rather wonderful wok steamed whole fish, cooked to perfection by Jeremy Pang from the School of Wok, Pork Dumplings and Sauteed Cabbage.
 All very delicious dishes which seemed healthier and lighter than their ‘takeaway’ equivalent.

 Now, this is a recipe book I think anyone with an interest in Chinese food NEEDS.
 And, it’s perfect timing – with Christmas just over a month away.
-One lucky London-Unattached reader will be able to win a copy – just by entering the Rafflecopter at the bottom of the post.
-Or, why not order yourself a copy for Christmas anyway!
+Why not order yourself a copy for Christmas anyway!

 In the meanwhile, I’m leaving you with the recipe for my favourite dish of the event – Fujian Style Fried Rice